 Each lender makes its own definitions for "good" and "fair," however.
 For instance, a 680 credit score without a lot of available income won't get you far with issuers like Chase or American Express (American Express is a CardRatings.com advertiser).
 On the other hand, positive cash flow and stability on your credit report can inspire lenders to take a chance on you.
-Some of the cards you'll want to investigate include:
+A card you'll want to investigate is:

 - Discover it® for Students.
 Discover Financial Services made a major leap into the student loan marketplace over the last few years, giving the lender insight into how younger consumers earn, save, and spend their money.
 Even if you don't qualify for one of Discover's student credit cards, your score may be enough to help you land a starter account with a credit limit that will increase over time.